 1. Yoga & Mindfulness

-COME AND LEARN HOW TO POWER UP YOUR OWN HAPPINESS – Mindfulness, Meditation, Guided Visualisation
+COME AND LEARN HOW TO POWER UP YOUR OWN HAPPINESS – Mindfulness, Meditation, Guided Visualisation, tools to combat stress.

-Mondays at the Meeting Room, Woodbridge Library, New Street, Woodbridge IP12 1DT beginning again on Monday April 24 2017.
+Mondays at the Meeting Room, Woodbridge Library, New Street, Woodbridge IP12 1DT beginning again on Monday 21 Jan 2019.
 Drop-in.
 All welcome!
-No need to book, but check events calendar for dates (these classes run in eight week blocks)
+No need to book, but check events calendar for dates and topics. (these classes run in eight or ten week blocks)